 Potential Pool Landscaping Issues

 You’ll want to investigate your soil and landscape to make sure an in-ground pool can be built on your property.
 Soil that is too sandy or too rocky might make construction more difficult.
 The same goes for property that has a slope or a high water table, so make sure you know what you’re working with.
 If it’s not possible to move soil and build an in-ground pool, it still may be possible to build a rectangular, sophisticated above ground pool, depending on the landscape.

 Be sure to research your local building and zoning laws before starting the pool landscaping process.
 Some municipalities require a fence around the pool, which can also help as a pool safety measure.
 You’ll also want to make sure you know if your in-ground pool will interrupt any underground gas or electrical lines, as you’ll probably have to choose a different location or have them rewired.
 Your homeowner’s insurance can also be influenced by having a pool, so be sure to talk to your insurance company to discuss any potential changes.

 The Shape and Style of Your Pool

-Make sure you know what the pool’s purpose is going to be.
+Decide what your pool’s purpose is going to be.
 For instance, if you plan to install a pool for fitness and want to swim long laps, your setup will look much different than a pool intended for pool parties and entertaining.
 Have the dimensions of your future pool and deck written down to show your contractor so they can give you a reliable estimate.

 It’s also crucial to make sure your pool architecture matches the style, shape and aesthetic of your home and landscape.
 Pool contractors can design a pool in a lot of different shapes and styles, so try to get as specific as possible when describing your vision.
 While artsy mosaic or glass tile might look good in a chic city environment, a stone material could look better if you’re building your pool in a natural setting.